OnlyTanner/216Project/README.md

 * Players are now identified properly (added an ID field for each player which is reflected in the GUI)
 * Changed over to using Vectors to prevent concurrency related issues
 * All chance/community chest cards work as expected (see "Bugs To Be Fixed" list to see what cards were fixed)
+* Properties now charge the labeled amount when bought.

 ## Bugs To Be Fixed
 * Players don't always roll while in jail